zzzbitz/IDO/Reviewer-6YuD/Reviewer-6YuD.md

   </tbody>
 </table>

 <center>Table 1.
 The AUC values of Loss and Wrong Event.
-The experiment is conducted under the setting with ResNet18, with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.</center>
+The experiment is conducted on CIFAR10 under Sym.
+60%, Asym.
+40%, Inst.
+40%.
+It is conducted under the setting with ResNet18, with SGD, lr = 1e-2, weight_decay = 5e-4, batch_size=128.</center>

 ### Figure 1